Code of Student Conduct 2023-2024

 p.
 Failure to Comply.
 Failure to comply with the reasonable directions of University official(s) acting in the performance of their duties.

 q.
 Violation of Laws or Policy.
 Violation of any government laws or ordinances, or violation of any university policy, rule, and/or regulation published in hard copy, available electronically on the university website, or approved by University Officials.

 r.
 Unauthorized Presence.
 Unauthorized presence on or use of University premises, facilities, or property; including climbing inside or outside campus buildings or structures.

 s.
 Destructive Devices.
 Unauthorized use, possession, or storage of fireworks; destructive device; incendiary, dangerous, or noxious devices or materials; or chemicals that could pose a health risk, either by themselves or in conjunction with other chemicals.

 t.
 Threatening.
 Threatening or endangering the health, well-being, property, or safety of any person(s).

 w.
 Hazing.
-Engagement, encouragement, or facilitation, by any organization or by any individual on behalf of an organization or group (recognized or not recognized by the university), or visitor within the University of Louisville community in any action or situation which recklessly or intentionally endangers mental or physical health; creates an atmosphere of servitude; involves dangerous, demeaning, or ridiculing activities; involves the forced consumption of liquor or drugs; for the purpose of initiation, admission into, affiliation with, or as a condition of continued membership in, a group or organization.
-It is also a violation to allow yourself to be hazed.
+Engagement, encouragement, or facilitation, by any organization or by any individual on behalf of an organization or group (recognized or not recognized by the university), or visitor within the University of Louisville community in any action or situation which recklessly or intentionally endangers mental or physical health; creates an atmosphere of servitude; involves dangerous, demeaning, or ridiculing activities; involves forced consumption of alcohol, drugs or other object; for the purpose of initiation, admission into, affiliation with, or as a condition of continued membership in, a group or organization.
 The express or implied consent of the individual will not be a defense.
-Apathy or acquiescence in the presence of hazing is not a neutral act; it is a violation of the Code.

 x.
 Indecent Exposure.
 Intentionally exposing genitals, buttocks, or breasts in a public place without University authorization.